-An essential requirement for registration of a sign as a trademark is its distinctive capacity.
-This also supoprts the business’ brand awareness with the local consumer population.
+An essential requirement to register a trademark in Paraguay, is its distinctive capacity.
+This also supports the business’ brand awareness with the local consumer population.

 The scope of the trademark in Paraguay is exclusively territorial; that is, trademarks registered in Paraguay are valid within the country’s territory.
 If you need to protect your intellectual property in another you’ll need to register a separate trademark for the same item(s) with the local government.

 There are 6 key steps to register a trademark in Paraguay.

 Upon choosing the brand or design you want to register, you must first carry out a trademark search in Paraguay’s trademark database.
 This is in order to ensure your chosen design is not reserved.
 The Department of Citizen Services maintains this database.

 2. Submit your application

 Once you have conducted a trademark search in Paraguay and verified the availability of the desired trademark, the next step is to submit your application to the Entrance Board of the National Intellectual Property Directorate (DINAPI).

 To initiate the application process, you need to complete the registration and ‘annex of holders’ forms, which can be found on the DINAPI website.

 After filling out the necessary forms, you can either present the application in person or send it by mail to the DINAPI Entrance Board.
 The specific address for submission is as follows:

 3. Publish your application